Find Affordable College Courses

 2 Yearly Graduations

 University of Houston is the 12th most popular school in the nation for students seeking a doctor's degree in petroleum engineering.
-The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to petroleum engineering majors at UH.
+Each year, around 47,000 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,723 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in petroleum engineering from UH.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 43% were women.

 #12